MORTAL2000/3D-Game-Engine/README.md

 end
 ```

-Other script can be imported / included using the 'include'-function.
+Other scripts can be imported / included using the 'include'-function.
 ```lua
 include("scripts/your/file/here.lua")
 ```